 What Is a Root Canal Treatment?

-During a root canal, Dr. Jason Oh gently remove your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
+During a root canal, Dr. Oh or Dr. Couto gently remove your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
 The procedure may require more than one visit, depending on the severity of the infection and the type of restoration — typically a filling or a crown — that is needed.

 What Can I Expect My Root Canal Recovery to Be Like?